Rafael Benítez: Everton

-Benítez was appointed manager of Premier League club Everton on a three-year contract on 30 June 2021, replacing Carlo Ancelotti who left to re-join Real Madrid.
+Benítez was appointed manager of Premier League club Everton on a three-year contract on 30 June 2021, replacing Carlo Ancelotti, who left to re-join Real Madrid.
 Before signing the contract, he was a subject to threats from a group of Everton supporters, who opposed his appointment and who left a banner near his home, reading: "We know where you live.
 Don't sign."
 Benitez is only the second person to manage both Liverpool and Everton, since William Edward Barclay in the 1890s.

 Under Benitez, Everton enjoyed a winning streak across the Premier League and EFL Cup in their first four games.
 He won his first league game in charge, beating Southampton 3–1.
 This win was followed up with a 2–2 draw at Leeds United, a 2–1 win at Huddersfield Town in the EFL Cup and a 2–0 win against Brighton & Hove Albion in the Premier League.
 Due to this unbeaten run, Benitez was nominated for the Manager of the Month award.

 Everton's form declined in the following months, with the club winning only one game (2–1 against Arsenal) between matchdays 7 and 22.
 After a 2–1 defeat to bottom-placed Norwich City at Carrow Road, Benitez was relieved of his duties on 16 January 2022, after six-and-a-half months in charge, with Everton in 15th place, six points above the relegation zone, having lost nine of their previous thirteen games.
 With his sacking, Benitez became the fifth Everton manager to lose his job in the previous six years.

 Celta Vigo

 On 23 June 2023, Benítez was appointed manager of La Liga club Celta Vigo on a three-year contract, replacing Carlos Carvalhal.

 On 12 March 2024, Benítez was sacked after gathering just five wins and 24 points from 28 matches, leaving the club sitting two points from the relegation zone.
-He had led Celta to the quarterfinals of the Copa del Rey for the first time since 2017 in his brief stint in charge, losing 1–2 to Real Sociedad in January.
+He had led Celta to the club's Copa del Rey quarter-finals since 2017 in his brief stint in charge, losing 1–2 to Real Sociedad in January.
 His last game in charge was a 4–0 defeat to Real Madrid.

 Panathinaikos

-On 19 October 2025, Benitez became manager of Panathinaikos F.C. on a 2.5-year contract.
+On 19 October 2025, Benitez became manager of Panathinaikos on a 2.5-year contract.
+He was sacked on 22 May 2026 by Panathinaikos after finishing 4th in the championship play-offs.